Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Related Work

-\paragraph{Gradient-based Methods} Gradients as the update steps for SGD-based optimizers normally lie at the heart of deep learning algorithms.
-However, learning a single model for multiple tasks or distributions often runs into the problem of gradient interference which can lead to ineffective optimization \citep{riemer2018learning}.
-In the context of DG, conflicting gradients often correspond to spurious domain-specific information which can be detrimental for learning an invariant model \citep{mansilla2021domain}.
-The first approach to solve gradient conflicts focuses on performing some gradient surgery at each gradient step.
-PCGrad \citep{yu2020gradient} for multi-task learning projects a task's gradient onto the normal plane of gradients of other tasks that it has conflicts with.
-For DG, \citet{mansilla2021domain,parascandolo2020learning} propose to mask out gradient components that have conflicting signs across domains. \citet{shahtalebi2021sand} further develop a smoothed-out masking method by promoting agreement among the gradient magnitudes as well.
-The second approach to tackle gradient conflicts typically include gradient alignment in the learning objective.
+\paragraph{Gradient-based Methods} Gradients as the update steps for SGD-based optimizers lie at the heart of deep learning algorithms.
+However, learning a single model for multiple tasks or distributions often runs into the problem of gradient interference, which can lead to ineffective optimization \citep{riemer2018learning}.
+In the context of DG, conflicting gradients often correspond to spurious domain-specific information, which can be detrimental to learning an invariant model \citep{mansilla2021domain}.
+The first approach to solving gradient conflicts focuses on performing some gradient surgery at each gradient step.
+PCGrad \citep{yu2020gradient} for multi-task learning projects a task's gradient onto the normal plane of gradients of other tasks with which it has conflicts.
+For DG, \citet{mansilla2021domain,parascandolo2020learning} propose masking gradient components with conflicting signs across domains. \citet{shahtalebi2021sand} further develop a smoothed-out masking method by promoting agreement among the gradient magnitudes as well.
+The second approach to tackle gradient conflicts typically includes gradient alignment in the learning objective.
 Fish \citep{shi2021gradient} explicitly optimizes the dot product between domain gradients with an efficient first-order algorithm.
 Fishr \citep{rame2021fishr} further enforces that the variances of gradients are matched across domains.
 MLDG \citep{li2018learning} employs a meta-learning approach where the meta-objective is equivalent to aligning the gradients between pseudo-source and pseudo-target domains.
-Different from the previous works, here we implicitly perform gradient alignment by assigning greater weights to instances whose gradients have greater overall similarity to the others in the same combination.
-As a result, the mixup data will contain more invariant information for learning the classifier.
+Different from the previous works, here we implicitly perform gradient alignment by assigning greater weights to instances whose gradients have greater overall compatibility scores to the others in the same combination.
+As a result, the mixup data will contain more invariant information for model learning.